dann1/one-deploy/sys_reqs.md

 cd ./one-deploy/ && make requirements
 ```

+This installs the virtual environment with all requirements.
 To list the new virtual environment, run:
 ```
 poetry env list
 ```